spacetelescope/drizzlepac/doc/source/mast_data_products/hap_tests.rst

 **SVM**

-Several HAP specific tests do various checks on different datasets included in the test file name (e.g. test_svm_wfc3ir.py).
-These are only run when the bigdata mark is specified since they require retrieval of significant data from MAST.
+Several HAP specific tests do various checks on different datasets included in the test file name (e.g., test_svm_wfc3ir.py).
+These are only run when the `bigdata <https://ci-watson.readthedocs.io/en/latest/bigdata.html>`_ mark is specified since they require retrieval of significant data from MAST.

 The four groups of tests used are as follows: